 One Capitalism Too Many

 For those of us who have been riding the socioeconomic roller coaster of digital technologies for years, the word “revolution” has lost much of its meaning.
 Since the advent of the PC (personal computer, just in case) in 1981, we have had no choice but to hear it ad nauseam.
 The PC revolution was then its first and last name.
-Having an extremely fluid personality, it always rapidly changed its first name whenever a new technological innovation emerged, comfortably accommodating it.
-Indeed, the number of industrial revolutions in the last two and a half centuries—four and counting—seems trivial compared to the seemingly large quantity of allegedly profound digital disruptions we have witnessed over the past 40 years or so.
+Like the archetypal impostor, it quickly adopted a new first name whenever a technological innovation emerged, comfortably accommodating it.
+Indeed, the number of industrial revolutions in the last two and a half centuries—four and counting—seems trivial compared to the almost unlimited number of allegedly profound digital disruptions we have witnessed over the past 40 years or so.

 I have previously highlighted this hypeish feature of modern digital technologies.
-It frequently translates into superprofits for a few winners who usually come out on top, while losers make amends and devise comeback plans, with more hype in the mix, for sure.
+It frequently translates into superprofits for a few winners who usually come out on top.
+Some losers, in turn, make amends and devise comeback plans, with more hype in the mix, for sure.
 I have also analyzed the impact of this incessant process on policy development and development policies in the Global South.
 In a nutshell, it has become an endless chase that resembles Zeno’s paradox, while consuming scarce resources in mostly fruitless endeavors.
-Moreover, local innovation is often ignored or simply not considered innovative enough by Western standards to make the cut.
+Moreover, local innovation is routinely ignored or simply not considered innovative enough by Western standards to make the cut.

 To explore my apparently trivial question, I decided to do a quick rundown of the evolution of conceptual capitalism by decade, starting in the 1970s.
 Lately, I have been researching the latest varieties of capitalism espoused by much younger authors.
 Taking such a dive did, in fact, serve my long-term purposes.

 The results are shown in the table below, split into two parts to keep column labels visible while scrolling.
 Needless to say, the compiled list is not exhaustive, nor was that my goal.
 For example, I have not included Castell’s network society, which is so familiar to many of us.
 It could, however, be subsumed under other broader categories.
-A few have 2.0 sequels, which I have kept to highlight the impact of yet another series of technological “revolutions” on the same area.
-That said, the list is more of an initial shot, trying to entice others in the community to dig deeper into the continuous conceptual reshaping of capitalism—while book sales try to regain momentum at every turn.
+Moreover, a few have 2.0 sequels, which I have kept to highlight the impact of yet another series of technological “revolutions” on the same area.
+That said, the list is more of an initial shot.
+It is also an invitation to others in the community to dig deeper into the continuous conceptual reshaping of capitalism—while book sales try to regain momentum at every turn.

 Source: Author’s compilation